-JavaParty [46], like Kan, is an extension to Java.
+JavaParty [35], like Kan, is an extension to Java.
 It gives transparent remote objects, bypassing the complexity of RMI.
 It also transparently migrates objects for greater availability.
 Currently, migration is triggered at runtime when access patterns indicate that it is needed, or it is explicitly invoked by the programmer.
 Future developments to JavaParty include compiler analysis to statically determine when migration is helpful.
 Also like Kan, JavaParty compiles down to standard Java bytecode, allowing JavaParty programs to run on any JVM.
 It also supports easy integration of standard Java class files, compiled externally to the JavaParty system.

-The JavaParty project has produced improved Serialization [45] and RMI [42] implementations.
-However, their solutions are not portable across JVMs, so we do not use them in Kan.
+The JavaParty project has produced improved Serialization [34] and RMI [31] implementations.
+We intend Kan to be usable on any Java platform, so we have not used these improved substrates in our measurements.
+However, JavaParty's serialization implementation could be used to improve the message-sending time of Kan.